Portable-Network-Archive/Portable-Network-Archive-Specification/compression_algorithms/index.md

 For PNA compression method 1, the ZStandard compression method/flags code must specify method code 2 ("ZStandard" compression).
 Note that the ZStandard compression method number is not the same as the PNA compression method number.
 The additional flags must not specify a preset dictionary.
 A PNA decoder must be able to decompress any valid ZStandard datastream that satisfies these additional constraints.

-In a entry of PNA file, the concatenation of the contents of all the FDAT chunks between FHAD and FEND makes up a ZStandard datastream as specified above.
+In an entry of PNA file, the concatenation of the contents of all the FDAT chunks between FHAD and FEND makes up a ZStandard datastream as specified above.
 This datastream decompresses to file data as described elsewhere in this document.

 It is important to emphasize that the boundaries between FDAT chunks are arbitrary and can fall anywhere in the ZStandard datastream.
 There is not necessarily any correlation between FDAT chunk boundaries or any other feature of the ZStandard data.
 For example, it is entirely possible for the terminating ZStandard check value to be split across FDAT chunks.